sellerlabs/nucleus/docs/transforms.md

 around transforms that act on arrays.

-**The interface:** On Nucleus, transforms implement the `TransformInterface` interface, which is available on the `Chromabits\Support` namespace.
+**The interface:** On Nucleus, transforms implement the `TransformInterface` interface, which is available on the `SellerLabs\Nucleus\Support` namespace.

 **Built-in:** Nucleus includes a few built-in transforms, such as: